kibblewhite/ecs-protobuf-csharp-01/README.md

 ```

-> Both the identity-svc and solutions-fulfilment-svc gRPC services should be running locally on the development machine.
+> Both the identity-svc and solutions-fulfilment-svc gRPC services have to be running locally on the development machine in order for these examples to work correctly.

-Returned Results should look roughly the following (last updated 2021-11-19):
+Returned Results should look roughly the following (last updated 2021-11-21):

 ```
+ --------[ first service request ]--------
 {
   "PricingModelGuid": "00000000-0000-0000-0000-000000000000",
   "Title": "Testing...",